Kieran-Dillon/PacMan_Exercise/README.md

-# PacMen_Exercise
+# PacMan_Exercise
-Animated PacMan, moving back and forth across the window, changing directions when it reaches the end of the page.
+This project features an animated PacMan, moving back and forth across the window.
+It opens and closes its mouth as it moves across the screen.
+Also, changes directions and flips, when it reaches the end of the page.